Setting the scene in Courtroom #210 as the trial of MFL v. Manitoba begins. We get some background and meet the players.

 For the most part, I have paraphrased what people said.
 I'm not a stenographer, I don't have the transcripts, and I wouldn't want to work through them anyway.
 So, this isn't exact.
 I'm just giving you the gist.

 And, finally, there was only ever one smart-ass in the room, and that was me.
-So, in case I don't make it clear, if you see a smart-ass comment, you can be sure it is mine.
+So, in case I don't make it clear in the many heres and theres where they are bound to appear, if you see a smart-ass comment, you can be sure it is mine.